solana-labs/token-list/README.md

 Modifications currently must be manually reviewed.
 For any modifications, please submit a PR, then raise an issue with a link to your PR in order to request manual review.

-Please check the 'Files changed' tab on your PR to ensure that your change is as expected.
+* please check the 'Files changed' tab on your PR to ensure that your change is as expected
+* please squash commits into a single commit for cleanliness

 ## Common issues